 Meanwhile, the FBI recently sought to question the whistleblower, as Yahoo News first reported last week.
 No interview has been scheduled.

-The inquiry, which followed the whistleblower’s complaint over President Trump’s July 25 Ukraine call, is centered on the president’s efforts, conveyed through his personal lawyer Rudy Giuliani, to coerce the government of Ukraine to announce investigations that he thought would help his 2020 campaign, including of his potential opponent Joe Biden and his son Hunter.
+The inquiry followed the whistleblower’s complaint regarding President Trump’s July 25 call with Ukraine president Volodymyr Zelensky.
+It is centered on the president’s efforts, conveyed through his personal lawyer Rudy Giuliani, to Ukraine to announce investigations of potential opponent Joe Biden and his son Hunter.
 Part of the pressure on Ukraine involved the temporary withholding of military aid.

 “We are in the process of getting more documents all the time.
 So that investigative work is being done," he told host Jake Tapper.
 "What we're not going to do is wait months and months while the administration plays a game of rope-a-dope in an effort to try to stall.
 We're not willing to go down that road.
 And what's more, the evidence is already overwhelming.”